PHFIC/phfic.github.io/README.md

  - Define custom components in _components/_.
 Note [react-bootstrap](https://react-bootstrap.github.io/) already gives you dropdowns, cards, tooltips, modals, and many other common features.
 NextJS also provides Image and Link.
  - NextJS has a built in image optimizer that we **disabled** to allow it to compile into a pure front-end application.

+**NOTE CURRENTLY REDOING TESTING SETUP**

+WARNING: CYPRESS DOES NOT SUPPORT NEXTJS V 13 FOR COMPONENT TESTING AS OF 11/10 BUT THEY ARE WORKING ON A PR THAT SHOULD BE IN NEXT UPDATE

 #### Testing
 Run `npm run lint` to run eslint and sanity-check your code.